awslabs/voice-powered-analytics/README-Alexa.md

 ### Step 2: Configure Alexa Backend
 Now that we've configured the voice interaction, let's set up our Lambda function to leverage your DynamoDB metrics and be triggered by the Alexa Skills Kit.
-<br>Please deploy the following template into your AWS environment which contains the Lambda code for the Alexa skill.
+<br><b>Please deploy</b> the following template into your AWS environment which contains the Lambda code for the Alexa skill.
 <table>
 <thead>
 <tr>